BrendanShelton/Team-Profile-Generator/README.md

 ## Usage

 After dependencies have been installed, Open the application in a terminal.
 Enter "node index" into the command line.
 Answer all the questions.
-The HTML file for the webpage displaying the team members' information will be generated in the dist folder
+The HTML file for the webpage displaying the team members' information will be generated in the dist folder.

 https://github.com/BrendanShelton/Team-Profile-Generator